mrahman53/minimal-react-redux-notify/README.md

 ```

-4) pass to your app level provider
+4) Pass to your app level provider
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';